Enrique Lopez Rodriguez

 Magnetic ‘Highway’ Channels Material Out of Cigar Galaxy

-Press release about 'The strength and structure of the magnetic field in the galactic outflow of M82' paper by Lopez-Rodriguez et al. (Submitted to ApJ)
+Press release about 'The strength and structure of the magnetic field in the galactic outflow of M82' paper by Lopez-Rodriguez et al. (2021, ApJ, 914, 24)

 NASA Press Release